This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 L1_distance

-The Manhattan distance measures the sum of absolute distances between two points in a standard coordinate system.
-The calculation formula is as follows:
+The Manhattan distance calculates the sum of the absolute differences along the standard coordinate axes between two points.
+The calculation formula is:

 The function syntax is as follows: